hail-is/hail/infra/README.md

 - Run `terraform init`.

 - Run `terraform apply -var-file="$HOME/.hail/global.tfvars"`.

-You can now install Hail.
-Everything beyond this point assumes gcloud and kubectl point to your GCP project and the cluster created by Terraform.
+  Terraform has created a GKE cluster named `vdc`.
+We assume `kubectl` is configured to point at this cluster.

+You can now install Hail:

 - Run `$HAIL/docker/third-party/copy_images.sh`.
 This copies some
   base images from Dockerhub (which now has rate limits) to GCR.